target/f5-bigip-cookbook/README.md

 fallback_persistence_profile | ''                                                                                      | String        | Fallback persistence profile to associate with virtual server
 rules                        | []                                                                                      | Array[String] | iRules to associate with virtual server

-### Example
+#### Example

-The simplest VIP declartion that takes as many defaults as possible:
+The simplest VIP declaration that takes as many defaults as possible:

 ```ruby
 f5_vip 'testing.test.com' do